stompetower/frantic/README.md

 ## Optional `AUTOEXEC.BAS`

-Instead of running the game by `BLOAD"FRANTIC.LOD",R`, you can also create a `AUTOEXEC.BAS` that will load the game after the MSX (or emulator) is booted (with the game disk inserted).
+Instead of running the game by `BLOAD"FRANTIC.LOD",R`, you can create an `AUTOEXEC.BAS` that will load the game after the MSX (or emulator) is booted (with the game disk inserted).
 It will also check if your MSX-2 (or emulator) meets the minimum RAM/VRAM requirements, just like the `AUTOEXEC.BAS` of the original game.
 Type this using the MSX (or emulator) with the (virtual) game disk inserted:
 ```